danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 > “We thought this meant we were safe.”

 This is the origin of the post-incident “I thought.”
+“I thought” appears whenever an implied belief was never turned into a test.

 ICE exists to prevent that sentence from being true.